 Feel/Felt, Glance, Hear, Know, Look, Realize, Recognize, Remember, Saw, See, Seem, Think/Thought

-Overused by Characters / Narrator—watch sentence beginnings, especially
+Overused by Characters / Narrator—Again, fine in moderation but distracting when used frequently.
+Watch sentence beginnings, especially

 And, But, Like, OK/Okay, So, Well, [Other Characters’ Names]